One more chance to stop the live export of horses for slaughter

 Please contact the Senate today and urge them to immediately pass Bill C-355 to ban the live export of horses for slaughter overseas.
 Your hard work has gotten the bill this far, and we need you to take action again to ensure it passes before Parliament ends before the next Federal election.

 Across the country, thousands of Canadians continue to speak out against this practice.
 In an April 2024 national poll*, only 22% of Canadians disagree with ending the export of live horses.
 Specifically, 78% of Albertans, one of the provinces that exports horses to Japan, no longer want horses from their province shipped overseas.
-Among Indigenous and First Nations peoples in Canada, 71% agree that this practice should be banned.
+Among Indigenous people in Canada, 71% agree that this practice should be banned.

 Learn more about live horse export